 Or reach out to learn more:

 Common questions about hypnosis.

 We call the hypnotic state “trance”.
 It’s a perfectly natural (in fact an optimal natural) state that we all go into several times a day.
-Trance that you’ve experienced are daydreaming, watching TV, driving.
+Common trances that you experience are daydreaming, watching TV, and driving.

 Does the hypnotist have control over me?

 Only in Hollywood.
 Going into hypnosis requires co-operation.
 So if someone does not want to be hypnotized they won’t be.
 Simple as that.
 Hypnotists cannot persuade, never mind force, someone to do anything they don’t want to do.
 That includes something that might be for their own good… (sorry.)
 So if someone does not want to solve their problem or has been taken to a hypnotherapist against their will, the chance of solving their issue is virtually non-existant.